FindMySchool LogoFindMySchool

 The Orthodox Jewish environment is evident in everyday practice.
 Friday afternoons bring school hours to a close early in observance of Shabbat (the Jewish sabbath).
 Assemblies feature regular prayer and reflection.
 The school calendar includes significant Jewish holidays alongside standard UK school terms.
 This is not a place where Jewish identity is an add-on; it is woven through every lesson, every assembly, and every interaction.

-Lubavitch students achieve solid results at GCSE, with an average Attainment 8 score of 41.5 compared to the England average of 46.
+Lubavitch students achieve solid results at GCSE, with an Attainment 8 score of 39.9.
 The Progress 8 measure, which tracks individual progress from primary school, stands at +0.02, indicating pupils make progress broadly in line with peers across England.
-Approximately 20% of students achieved grades 5 or above in the English Baccalaureate (a measure of progress in sciences, languages, maths, history and geography), compared to the national average of 41%.
+In the current 2024-25 / 2025 dataset, 0% achieved the EBacc at grade 5 or above, with an EBacc average point score of 3.2.

-The school ranks 2,423rd in England for GCSE outcomes (FindMySchool ranking), placing it in the middle 50% nationally.
-Locally within Hackney, the school ranks 16th among secondary schools.
+The school ranks 2,123rd out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), with an overall secondary ranking of 2,006th out of 3,688 schools nationally.
+Locally within Hackney, the school ranks 10th among secondary schools.
 The GCSE cohort is small, and results reflect the broader demographics of the school's intake, which is predominantly from the Orthodox Jewish community.

 The Sixth Form tells a different story.
-Students here achieve markedly higher results, with 67% attaining grades A*-B at A-level, well above the England average of 47%.
-In 2024, nine A-level students recorded results with 54% achieving A*-B and 85% achieving A*-C grades.
+In the 2025 A-level dataset, 80% of entries achieved A*-B and 50% achieved A*-A across 32 exam entries.
 This represents strong performance and reflects both the quality of teaching and the selective nature of Sixth Form entry, where external candidates compete for limited places and progression from Year 11 is not guaranteed.

-The school ranks 303rd in England for A-level outcomes (FindMySchool ranking), placing it comfortably above England average in the top 25% of schools nationally.
-Locally, it ranks 2nd among Hackney's sixth forms.
+The school ranks 247th out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking), placing it comfortably above the national midpoint.
+Locally, it ranks 2nd among Hackney's sixth forms and 89th in London.
 This differential between GCSE and A-level performance is striking and suggests the Sixth Form attracts motivated, capable students and provides excellent specialist A-level teaching.

 England ranks and key metrics (where available)